-This eBook was developed to help you prepare to come back to college as a busy adult and reviews important factors that working adults should consider when selecting a college or university.
+This eBook was developed to help you prepare to advance your education college as a busy adult and reviews important factors that working adults should consider when selecting a college or university.
 We hope you find this publication helpful.

 About Peirce College